kitsu/blog/content/post/Roguelike-Project-08.md

 adding tests for the chunk math from a couple posts back.
 While writing those tests though I discovered a logical inconsistency with my rect implementation.
 It is a little hard to explain, but the problem has to do with the difference between indices and areas, and how area is counted.

+{{< figure src="/images/20160805_132244.jpg" title="Chess vs Go sketch" >}}

 Basically if I had a rect that started at x = 0 with a size of 5 it would enumerate x coordinates [0, 1, 2, 3, 4, 5], which would be six squares instead of 5.
 Fixing that bug broke some tests and chunk creation.
 Once I cleaned up the mess though scrolling behaved a little better.

 The next obvious problem was a delay between when a new chunk moves into view and when the chunk loads.
 It seemed like my area->chunk logic was a little off,